The most familiar term for vitamin B9 is folic acid.

-Like another vitamin B complex and vitamin B9 is easily dissolves in water, so the excess is easily ejected from the body through urine.
+Like another vitamin B complex and vitamin B9 is easily dissolving in water, so the excess is easily ejected from the body through urine.

-This means that it cannot be created of reserves in the body.
+This means that you cannot create reserves in the body.

-However, regularly and in sufficient amounts must be taken daily.
+However, you need to take vitamin B9 regularly and in sufficient amounts daily.

 What foods are sources of folic acid?

 Light (UV rays), heat (cooking and canning) and acidic environment destroy vitamin B9.

 The safest way to get folic acid is eating fresh and unprocessed foods.